-Stopping treatment: If you suddenly stop taking SOLU-CORTEF, you may experience
+Stopping treatment: If you suddenly stop taking SOLU-CORTEF, you may experience:

-- Serious adrenal insufficiency.
-Adrenal insufficiency is when the body does not make enough of the cortisol hormone.
-This may cause death. - "Withdrawal syndrome".
-This includes symptoms such as anorexia, nausea, vomiting, lack of energy, headache, fever, joint pain, peeling of skin, muscle pain, weight loss, and/or low blood pressure.
+- Adrenal insufficiency, a condition where your body does not make enough of the cortisol hormone.
+This includes symptoms such as fainting, weakness, restlessness, nausea, vomiting, headache, dizziness, muscle weakness or joint pain and may cause death. - Withdrawal syndrome.
+This includes symptoms such as decreased appetite, nausea, vomiting, lack of energy, headache, fever, joint pain, peeling of skin, muscle pain, weight loss, and low blood pressure or fainting. - Tell your healthcare professional right away if you experience any of these symptoms after changing or stopping your treatment.
+Some of these symptoms can last for months after you stop taking SOLU-CORTEF.